 Build A Good Support Network

 Another tool that can aid you in raising your child with additional needs is a good support network.
-Parent-to-parent peer support has multiple benefits, including a sense of belonging, a heightened sense of control, and better family congruence, according to researchers Chris Barker, Michael Solomon, and Nancy Pistrang.
+There are some great organizations out there that support families living with cerebral palsy and other conditions.
+Also, parent-to-parent peer support has multiple benefits, including a sense of belonging, a heightened sense of control, and better family congruence, according to researchers Chris Barker, Michael Solomon, and Nancy Pistrang.
 Your support network can also involve your other family members and friends so that they can support you as you raise your child.

 When your child has a disability, the world may seem challenging, but it is entirely manageable.
 As a parent, it will be your responsibility to ensure that you educate yourself on what areas your child may need additional support in, and how you may fill the need sufficiently.
 Giving yourself time to learn everything and taking the occasional break can help you raise your little one with love and success.